recnac-itna/Algorithm_Templates/README.md

 ## Why Python?
+***"life is short, you need python"***

-With the help of Python's advanced language features and dynamic type, it can let us ignore redundant grammar, and totally focus on algorithm and logic.
+With the help of Python's advanced features, it can let us ignore redundant grammar, and totally focus on algorithm and logic.

 Besides, it is popular, and I'm the big fan of this language myself.